 As is so often the case, Charlie Goodwin had no idea that this was the day that would change the rest of his life.

 Convinced that he had made the right decision when he asked to be transferred, he felt good about how his first week had started.
-After eighteen months with the small regional chain, he was happy to have made manager at the popular coffee shop.
+After eighteen months with the small regional chain, he was happy to have been made manager at the popular coffee shop.
 He had quickly assimilated into the new environment and had begun to feel comfortable.
 Customer traffic was steady, and he had already gotten acquainted with a few of the regulars.

 Charlie had transferred to this location from out of state because of necessity.
 With no wife or children, it had been an easy choice.
 However, this city was more than three times the size of where he had previously worked and that would take some getting used to.